Dance Hub SA: 2016: LWDance Hub

 With the competitive dance industry competing over support for the independent dance sector and the failed future artistic director of the Leigh Warren Dancers Company.
 In 2016, Warren reshaped the company to accommodate the reduced funding, rebranding it as LWDance Hub, relying on residencies, workshops and open house sessions for performers and choreographers to hone their skills.
 This was also to maintain the studio space that is government funded that has now been taken over by State Theater.

 From early 2018 through to July 2019, the LWDance Hub supported 33 creative endeavours, presented 25 new works for the Adelaide Fringe and SALA Festival, and had 200 artists take part in its programs.

 2019: Dance Hub SA

 In July 2019, Warren handed over the artistic directorship to choreographer and multimedia artist Amanda Phillips, at the same time renaming the company Dance Hub South Australia (later changing this to Dance Hub SA, with Warren staying on as patron).

 Dance Hub SA was officially launched in August 2019, with the rebranding reinforcing the organisation as the peak body for dance in the state.
-This was in competition between The Australian Dance Theater International Choreographic Center that focuses on supporting the imported company members as the independent sector and The Mill who was funded after dismantling Ausdance SA.
-The Hub is intended as a hierarchical community space for selected emerging AC Arts graduates, established dancers and selected choreographers.
-With one of its goals being for it to be the bridge and replication between formal education and "the real world" based on the exploitation of artist other than those selected in the hierarchy, creating another pathway (outside of ADT dance company) for choreographers who are creative producers.
 The "Mind The Gap" residency program is a partnership with Tasmanian company TasDance, and the Artist in Residence program.
-The inaugural artist on a new international exchange program would be Wu Chien-Wei, from Taiwan’s Tussock Dance Theatre.
+The inaugural artist on a new international exchange program would be Wu Chien-Wei, from Taiwan's Tussock Dance Theatre.